Speaking Schools’ COVID-19 Action Plan

 Action Plan Summary

-Our Management Team has completed the Infection Control Training provided by the Australian Department of Health, and have used this knowledge (as well as our own research) to develop our COVID-19 Action Plan.
+Members of our Management Team have completed the Infection Control Training provided by the Australian Department of Health, and have used this knowledge (as well as our own research) to develop our COVID-19 Action Plan.

-Our COVID-19 Action Plan has three different elements:
+Our COVID-19 Action Plan has four different elements:

 - Symptom testing